-Where a Declaration of Origin is not provided at the time of importation of a good from a Party pursuant to Article 4.14, the importing Party may impose the applied non-preferential import customs duty or require payment of a deposit on that good, where applicable.
-In such a case, the importer may apply for a refund of any excess import customs duty or deposit paid within 1 year of the date on which the good was imported, provided that:

-- (a) a written declaration that the good presented qualifies as an originating good was provided to the customs authority of the importing Party at the time of importation; - (b) the Declaration of Origin is provided; and - (c) other documentation relating to the importation of the good as the customs authority of the importing Party may require is provided.
+- 30. Where a Declaration of Origin is not provided at the time of importation of a good from Hong Kong pursuant to paragraph 15, Chile may impose the applied non-preferential import customs duty or require payment of a deposit on that good, where applicable.
+In such a case, the importer may apply for a refund of any excess import customs duty or deposit paid within 1 year of the date on which the good was imported, provided that: - (a) a written declaration that the good presented qualifies as an originating good was provided to the customs authority of Chile at the time of importation; - (b) the Declaration of Origin is provided; and - (c) other documentation relating to the importation of the good as the customs authority of Chile may require is provided.